 Do your dog a favour and take the pledge, to find out the ugly truth about Raw Hide!

-Once you take the pledge well issue you with a $10 voucher to use at Laila and Me, where you can treat your dog to a healthy natural alternative like goat horn or deer antler.
+Once you take the pledge well issue you with a $10 voucher to use at Laila and Me, where you can treat your dog to a healthy natural alternatives in our dental chews

 Rawhide – the nasty truth